DM8tyProgrammer/mighty-articles/custom-event-js.md

 Any variation you make with the above code itself a pattern:

-- Keeping event subscription data in the mediator class of Event-Emitter and Event-Listener is in-memory Event Bus pattern.
+- Keeping event subscription data in the mediator class of Event-Emitter and Event-Listener is **in-memory Event Bus** pattern.
-- If the event holds enough information that Event-Listener doesn't look back to Event-Emitter; it is Event Carried State Transfer pattern
+- If the event holds enough information that Event-Listener doesn't look back to Event-Emitter; it is **Event Carried State Transfer** pattern
-- If you store all events in datastore, it is Event Sourcing pattern _(possible for backend side)_.
+- If you store all events in datastore, it is **Event Sourcing** pattern _(possible for backend side)_.
-- If there is a network partition between Event Publisher and Event Subscriber, then collectively, it is a Reactive System.
+- If there is a network partition between Event Publisher and Event Subscriber, then collectively, it is a **Reactive System**.
 It is build using queuing technologies _(possible for backend side)_.

-An event may contain, reference or link back to its source.
+- An event may contain, reference or link back to its source; it is **Source Aware Event** pattern.
 In HTML DOM, each event has a field named target to point back to its source.

 ## Footnotes